Saad-1719/Nutty-Fruity/README.md

-# Orchard Oasis
+# Nutty & Fruity

-Our project aims to transform the traditional grocery shopping experience by introducing an innovative online platform dedicated to the sale of fresh fruits, vegetables, and dry fruits.
+Our project aims to transform the traditional grocery shopping experience by introducing an innovative online platform dedicated to the sale of fresh fruits, and dry fruits.
 This platform will provide customers with a convenient and efficient way to purchase high-quality produce from the comfort of their homes.